-Are VPNs Safe?
+Are VPNs safe?

 As long as you choose a reputable service provider, installing a VPN is one of the safest ways to protect your data and online activity.
 That said, VPNs do have some limitations.
 They don’t protect against phishing scams or malware, so it’s important to use quality antivirus software as an added layer of protection.

 Should I leave a VPN on all the time?

 Unfortunately, you can still be tracked while using a VPN in some cases.
 If your VPN is low quality or isn’t installed correctly, it may not offer as much protection as it should.
-Certain activities — like posting personal information online or logging into your Google account — can also allow third parties to access your location or other sensitive information even when you’re using a VPN.
+Certain activities — like posting personal information online or logging into your Google account — can also allow third parties to access your location or other sensitive information, even when using a VPN.

-How Much Does a VPN Cost?
+How much does a VPN cost?

 The costs to install a VPN varies depending on the type, device and level of protection.
 Some companies offer free personal VPN downloads, while premium versions can cost anywhere from $2 to $15 a month.